exploring self-realization, sacred personhood, and full humanity

 I’m reminded of Jesus’ warning concerning those who inhabit the Dark Realms – an assessment which has been corroborated by thousands of afterlife reports.
 He spoke of two psychological profiles: those who (1) “weep and wail” and those who (2) “gnash teeth.”

 The first group are the “goose-stepping, ignorant, servile scum” who live in a mindset of guilt and self-loathing, following some infallible Dear Leader.
-They “weep and wail” in a “victimhood” state of mind, thinking themselves unjustly treated: “Didn’t I live like a good little girl, trying so hard to keep all the rules, and never missing a goose-step?
+They “weep and wail” in a “victimhood” state of mind, thinking themselves unjustly treated: “Didn’t I live like a good little girl, trying so hard to keep all the rules and never missing a goose-step?
 And now this happens to me.
 It’s so unfair.”

 The second group are those who think they’re “better” and “above.”
 They want to reduce your personal freedoms because you're too foolish and incompetent to govern your own life, and so you need their supervisory services just to get you by.
 And later, in the Dark Realms, they'll “gnash teeth,” that is, they'll want to fight.
 They’re belligerent because they deserve to win, because they’re so much smarter, and, because you're so stupid, they have a moral obligation to rule over you.
-They're just trying to help.
+They were just trying to help.

 The “victims” and the “elites” cannot enter Summerland.
 Not yet.
 They have “unfinished homework to hand in.”
 They need to access the “true self” and imbibe of the common humanity, a sense of the tremendous potential of each human being “made in the image.”